Andrii Derkach: U.S. sanctions and investigations

 On 10 September 2020, the U.S. Treasury Department sanctioned Derkach "for attempting to influence the U.S. electoral process," while also alleging that Derkach "ha[d] been an active Russian agent for over a decade, maintaining close connections with the Russian Intelligence Services."
 The sanctions include freezing all of Derkach's property interests subject to U.S. jurisdiction and prohibiting U.S. persons from engaging in transactions with him and with entities of which Derkach owns 50 percent or more.
 On January 11, 2021, the Treasury Department sanctioned Derkach associates with Treasury secretary Steven Mnuchin saying in a statement, "Russian disinformation campaigns targeting American citizens are a threat to our democracy.
 The United States will continue to aggressively defend the integrity of our election systems and processes."
 The January 2021 sanctions also sanctioned the "former Ukrainian Government officials Konstantin Kulyk, Oleksandr Onyshchenko, Andriy Telizhenko, and current Ukraine Member of Parliament Oleksandr Dubinsky" as part of "Derkach's inner circle".
 In May 2021 Facebook took a Ukrainian influence-for-hire network offline which included Derkach.

 In April 2021, Forensic News reported that Derkach came under the scrutiny of prosecutors investigating Russian interference in the presidential election in 2020.
 In May 2021 the New York Times confirmed that prosecutors investigated whether Derkach and other Ukrainians "helped orchestrate a wide-ranging plan to meddle in the 2020 presidential campaign, including using Rudolph W. Giuliani to spread their misleading claims about President Biden and tilt the election in Donald J. Trump's favor."

 Legal action in Ukraine

 In June 2022, the Security Service of Ukraine (SBU) said that Derkach received funds from the Russian GRU to create private security companies that Russia planned to use to capture Ukraine, and that Prosecutor General of Ukraine had started a pre-trial investigation into his role.
-In November 2023 Ukrainian police and prosecutors accused Derkach of treason, membership in a criminal network including Oleksandr Dubinsky, nicknamed «Buratino» (Pinocchio) and Kostyantyn Kulyk, nicknamed «Ptychka» (Little Bird), created by the deputy head of the Russian GRU, Volodymyr Alekseev.
+In November 2023 Ukrainian police and prosecutors accused Derkach of treason, membership in a criminal network including Oleksandr Dubinsky, nicknamed "Buratino" (Pinocchio) and Kostyantyn Kulyk, nicknamed "Ptychka" (Little Bird), created by the deputy head of the Russian GRU, Vladimir Alekseev.

 Personal life

 From 2010 to 2013 Derkach was a member of the Inter-Council Presence of the Russian Orthodox Church.

 In the fall of 2020, Derkach was president of the 18th Pokrov International Orthodox Film Festival, which promoted peace and friendship with Russia.

 In February 2021, he wrote a letter to Ecumenical Patriarch Bartholomew asking him not to come to Ukraine with a "plan of aggression" for the 30th anniversary of Ukrainian independence.
 Patriarch Warfield's visit to Ukraine did take place.
 In addition, in the letter, Derkach asked Patriarch Bartholomew to take part in the new "Amman" and only then go to Ukraine with a "road map".

-Derkach fled Ukraine after Russia’s invasion in 2022.
+Derkach fled Ukraine after Russia's invasion in 2022.
+Derkach was awarded the title of Hero of the Russian Federation from Russian president Vladimir Putin on 9 December 2025, the Heroes of the Fatherland Day, in a ceremony at the Kremlin.